Medial Wall Orbital Fracture Treatment & Management

 Future and Controversies

 The treatment of isolated medial orbital wall fractures continues to evolve.
-It has been postulated that fractures of the medial orbit may be more prone to enophthalmos than other orbital blowout fractures; does this mean they should all be repaired?
-Likely not, though it is becoming apparent that there is no absolute time or indication for surgical intervention of all medial wall fractures, rather each clinical scenario must be treated accordingly.
+It has been postulated that fractures of the medial orbit may be more prone to enophthalmos than other orbital blowout fractures.
+Does this mean they should all be repaired?
+Likely not, although it is becoming apparent that there is no absolute time (eg, greater than or less than 2 weeks) or absolute indication for surgical intervention of all medial wall fractures; rather, each clinical scenario must be treated accordingly, such as in a “white-eyed” medial wall fracture.
+A 2016 classification system described by Chung et al that differentiates medial wall fractures into 3 types based on their CT appearance may eventually be used as a guide to determine which method would be the most suitable to treat a particular medial wall fracture.

-The use of endoscopy in the repair of these fractures recently has been demonstrated and is becoming more popular with the advent of improved technology of fiberoptic illumination and sophisticated imaging.[9]
-It is clear that most orbital fractures can be visualized satisfactorily and repaired with surgical approaches without the use of endoscopic techniques.
-However, endoscopic endonasal visualization may be useful for the repair of more complex fractures involving the superior and posterior medial orbit.[10]
-Its major benefit is no external incision.
-On the other hand, prolonged operative time, a need for an additional set of operative instruments, poor visualization from bleeding, and difficulty in placing an implant of adequate size through the nose for larger fractures are among some of the disadvantages of this procedure.
+The use of endoscopy in the repair of these fractures has been demonstrated with the advent of improved technology of fiberoptic illumination and sophisticated imaging.
+[23] It is clear that most orbital fractures can be visualized satisfactorily and repaired with surgical approaches without the use of endoscopic techniques.
+However, endoscopic endonasal visualization may be useful for the repair of more complex fractures involving the superior and posterior medial orbit.
+[24] Its major benefit is no external incision.
+On the other hand, prolonged operative time, a need for an additional set of operative instruments, poor visualization from bleeding, difficulty in placing an implant of adequate size through the nose for larger fractures (therefore requiring use of nasal packing for several weeks to maintain reduction of the herniated contents), leakage of cerebrospinal fluid, and injury to extraocular muscles or the optic nerve are among some of the disadvantages of this procedure.

 Controversy exists on whether an implant should be placed over medial wall defects.
 Several case reports in the literature support the use of various rigid materials to close the bony defects associated with medial wall fractures.
 However, an informal survey of several other oculoplastic surgeons suggests that they would rarely place a rigid implant over an isolated medial wall fracture during repair.
 This is because of the small risk of impingement on the optic nerve with these implants, along with the associated risks of extrusion and infection.